manBow1119/election-analysis/README.md

 ## Resources
 -Data Source: election_results.csv
-- Software: Python 3.10, Visual Studio Code 1.61
+-Software: Python 3.10, Visual Studio Code 1.61

 ## Summary
 The analysis of the election show that: